RIT-CHAOS-SEC/UCCA/README.md

 10- On the left menu of the PROJECT MANAGER click "Run Synthesis" and select execution parameters (e.g., number of CPUs used for synthesis) according to your PC's capabilities.

 11- If synthesis succeeds, you will be prompted with the next step to "Run Implementation".
-You *do not* need to "Run Implementation" to simulate UCCA.
+You ***do not*** need to "Run Implementation" to simulate UCCA.

-To simulate UCCA using VIVADO sim-tools, continue following the instructions on [Running UCCA on Vivado Simulation Tools].
+To simulate UCCA using VIVADO sim-tools, continue following the instructions on [Running UCCA on Vivado Simulation Tools](#running-ucca-on-vivado-simulation-tools).

 ## Running UCCA on Vivado Simulation Tools